 Triste fin pour l’hydroptère déclaré abandonné sur un ponton d’Hawaï et vendu 20.000 $ pour pièces.
 C’est le forum Sailing Anarchy qui a publié hier les photos du bateau et de la pancarte de la marina où il est mentionné que le bateau est déclaré abandonné suite à un arriéré de 20.000 $ n’ayant pas été payé depuis des mois.
 Le compte Twitter officiel d’Hydroptère confirmait la vente du bateau et un elliptique « Back to soon to San Francisco ».

 On sait qu’Alain Thébault est aujourd’hui sur un projet de voiture sur foil sur la Seine et que ses relations avec ses anciens partenaires (DCNS) sur l’hydroptère n’ont pas été des plus faciles.
 Joint cet après-midi, il n’a pas souhaité nous en dire plus.
 Un accord de confidentialité a été signé avec l’acheteur.
 On ne connait pas le montant exact de la vente.
 Mais les 20.000 $ d’arriérés ont été payés à la Marina.
-A suivre.

 Find out everything you wanted to know but never dared ask about foils, with this 3D presentation.
 With a montage of real images of the boat sailing, and 3D computer modelling, it illustates very clearly how they are operated and function on an IMOCA 60 like Safran.
 These funny foils, shaped like Salvador Dali’s moustache, will no longer hold any secrets from you.